 Movement is caused by the lengthening and shortening of opposing muscle groups.
-Contractures occur when muscle fibers consistently remain in a shortened state, causing a fixed tightening across the associated body part.
-This causes a decrease in range of motion and a restriction of function.
+Contractures occur when muscle fibers consistently remain in a shortened state, causing a fixed tightening across the associated joint(s).
+This causes a decrease in range of motion and frequently limits one’s functional capacity.

-The most common areas that contractures affect include:
+The most common areas where contractures develop after brain injury include the:

-It is common for patients to develop contractures across multiple joints, which places importance on early intervention and appropriate treatment.
+It is common for individuals with brain injuries to develop contractures across multiple joints, which places importance on early intervention and appropriate treatment.

 Additionally, contractures can have both neurological and non-neurological causes.
 For example, a person whose arm is in a cast for months is at risk of contractures because, without movement, their muscles will tighten.

-Following a TBI, the most common cause of contractures is spasticity.
+For individuals who have had a TBI, the most common cause of contractures is spasticity.
 We’ll discuss the relationship between these two conditions in the following section.

 The Link Between Spasticity and Contractures

 Spasticity is a condition in which the muscles are continuously contracted, causing tightness and muscle shortening.
 It is caused by damage to the part of the brain that controls voluntary movement.
 This damage leads to an imbalance of signals between the brain and the muscles.